eviljay4/cargo_project/README.md

 Separation of Backend and Frontend: The backend handles the generation of QR codes, while the frontend provides the user interface.

-Table of Contents
+Table of Contents:

-  >Technologies
+  Technologies

-  >Setup Instructions
+  Setup Instructions

-  >Backend Setup
+  Backend Setup

-  >Frontend Setup
+  Frontend Setup

-  >How to Use
+  How to Use
-  >Screenshots

 Technologies
   .Backend: Node.js, Express, QR Code (qrcode library) .Frontend: React, Axios for HTTP requests